-The Ofsted report in November 2022 stated:
+The recent Ofsted report, November 2022 stated:

 "Pupils' behaviour is exemplary both in lessons and around the school.
 They respect and exemplify the values within the school pledge.
 Pupils love being here.
-Attendance is high, pupils are punctual, and lessons are free from any lowlevel disruption".
+Attendance is high, pupils are punctual, and lessons are free from any low-level disruption".